bhavin2897/ckanext-sparql_interface/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

-4. In order to let the English profile work, is absolutely mandatory to make the directory `/ckan/ckan/public/base/i18n` writable by the ckan user.
+4. In order to let the English and other languajes profiles work, it is absolutely mandatory to make the directory `/ckan/ckan/public/base/i18n` writable by the ckan user.
 CKAN WILL NOT START IF YOU DON'T DO SO!

 5. Add iepnb specific configuration to the CKAN config file (see below)